silx-kit/pyFAI/doc/source/conventions.rst

 ===========

 This page describes the conventions used by pyFAI.
-Some useful information (orientation, position of observer, etc.) can be found in :res:`geometry`
+Some useful information (orientation, position of observer, etc.) can be found in :ref:`geometry`

 Mask
 ----